-As explained in Q14, we do not think we could reliably adjust for these items.
+As explained in Question 15, we do not think we could reliably adjust for these items.
 However, the methodology is designed to mitigate the potential impact of these events, in particular:

 - whilst some companies might have one-off costs others may have one-off income.
-The underlying rate is assessed using the financial information of a large pool of companies and so reflects all such one-off events; - the averaging approaches taken, both the use of the median and the use of a 3year rolling average, mitigate the impact that a particular one-off event in a particular company can have on the total result.
+The underlying rate is assessed using the financial information of a large pool of companies and so reflects all such one-off events; - the averaging approaches taken, both the use of the median and the use of a 3year rolling average, mitigate the impact that a particular one-off event in a particular company can have on the total result; and - loss-making companies are excluded from the calculation to reflect the expectation of positive profit on estimated Allowable Costs in QDCs.
+This maintains consistency with the construct of the profit formula as a mark-up on estimated Allowable Costs and removes the possibility of a negative BPR being produced.

-16. What is the impact on the assessment if a company restates their financial information and will the SSRO reassess a previous year's rate if financial data has changed?
+3.10.
+What is the impact on the assessment if a company restates their financial information and will the SSRO reassess a previous year's rate if financial data has changed?